Chicago Bears Projected 2023 Draft Selection, Pick Scenarios

 Here are a couple of scenarios to keep in mind for the Bears' draft position:

 If the Bears lose out, the worst draft pick they would receive is the No. 3 overall selection.
-The Bears are one of three three-win teams, as of this writing (Los Angeles Rams, Denver Broncos).
-For the Bears to own the No. 2 overall pick, they need to record fewer wins than the Broncos and Rams.
-If the Bears tie with either of those teams, they will forfeit the pick because the tie-breaker is the strength of the schedule.
-Unfortunately, the Bears' have the highest strength of schedule amongst every projected non-playoff team.
+This is the current selection they own.
+They could grab the first pick, but it would take the Texans winning three of their last four games and the Bears losing out.

+However, there's a chance they can climb back to the second pick.
+They need the Denver Broncos to win one more game than them by season's end.
+The Broncos face the Cardinals and the Rams over the next two weeks, so it's possible they can pick up a win to break the tie between the two teams.

 If the Bears win one game of the remaining four, the worst draft pick they would receive is No. 7.
-This is because the Carolina Panthers and New Orleans Saints play each other during the last week of the regular season, so one team is forced to have a worse record than 4-13 in this scenario.
-Again, in this situation, the Bears would surrender a higher pick to the other four-win teams because they have the highest strength of schedule.
+This is because, of the four, four-win teams, the Bears would have the highest strength of schedule, pushing them to the seventh pick in the draft.

 This scenario goes onward for another three wins to the Bears.
 The point, however, is this – the Bears play with fire for every win they tally the rest of the season.
 A win would give them a better record, hence a potentially worse draft pick.
 But, the Bears can't win any tiebreakers against their draft position opponents because they have the highest strength of schedule, meaning they would lose every tiebreaker.